By Matthew J.L Ehret

 “Our economic projections indicated that unemployment would remain a serious problem until at least 1961.
 Coyne was content to assume that the level of demand would be adequate for sustained growth if our economic policy embraced the goal of “sound money”.
 He apparently belonged to the economic school which had considered that the only way out of the great depressions was to have more depression and the only way to cure unemployment was to have more unemployment.”

-By the time Coyne was in control of the Bank of Canada, the “Harris Doctrine” had already been created by the previous Minister of Finance which held that there were two sovereignties in Canadian economics: the Government and the Bank of Canada.
-This policy of dual jurisdiction of sovereignty would give Coyne the confidence to resist the government, and criticize its fiscal policy until the expected demand for his resignation struck.
+By the time Coyne was in control of the Bank of Canada, the “Harris Doctrine” had already been created by the previous Minister of Finance which held that there were “two sovereignties” in Canadian economics: the Government and the Bank of Canada.
+This policy of dual jurisdiction of sovereignty gave Coyne the confidence to resist the government, and criticize its fiscal policy until the expected demand for his resignation struck.

 The Coyne affair would eventually result in a train wreck for Diefenbaker.
 Of all of the absurd policies Coyne represented which ran against the intention of his administration, Diefenbaker chose to use Coyne’s acceptance of a pension increase from 13 to 25 thousand dollars as the basis for his firing.
-While the pension increase was certainly slimy, it followed legal protocol, giving Coyne the moral upper hand in the public inquiries that would ensue.
-Who it was that advised Diefenbaker to fire Coyne on this populist basis is still not known, but the effect of this choice would haunt Diefenbaker during the coming months, as Coyne would be elevated by the mass media to the status of a folk hero fighting as a David against Goliath .
+While the pension increase was certainly slimy, it followed legal protocol, giving Coyne the moral upper hand in the public inquiries that ensued.
+Who it was that advised Diefenbaker to fire Coyne on this populist basis is still not known, but the effect of this choice would haunt Diefenbaker during the coming months, as Coyne was elevated by the mass media to the status of a folk hero fighting as a David against Goliath .
 This proceeding was reminiscent of what the media attempted to do in elevating James Comey and Robert Mueller to the status of folk heros fighting against the corrupt nationalist President Donald Trump.

 The Liberal opposition under Lester B. Pearson and the mass media colluded with Coyne to shape popular opinion against Diefenbaker.
 By the time Coyne officially stepped down in July 1961, a reported 60% of the 76% of the population that had heard of the affair sided with Coyne, and only 9% sided with Diefenbaker.
 Coyne was even named “newsmaker of the year for 1961” by the Canadian Press.
 It is undoubtedly the case that the drop from 208 to 116 federal seats in the 1962 elections would be the effect of this scandal.
 With the majority now lost, Diefenbaker’s minority government was susceptible to a vote of no-confidence triggering a snap election at any moment.